Dawn Robinson: 1999–2000: Lucy Pearl

 In 1999, Robinson appeared in and recorded the jazz classic "Drop Me Off in Harlem" for the movie Life.
-Later the same year, Robinson joined Lucy Pearl.
-The group released their self-titled debut album Lucy Pearl in May 2000 on EMI Records, which sold over a million copies worldwide.
-The album's lead single "Dance Tonight" charted at number five on the R&B singles chart as well as at number 35 on the Billboard Hot 100.
-Following the release of their album, Lucy Pearl toured in the United States and internationally making several television appearances on shows that including The Tonight Show with Jay Leno, The Chris Rock Show and Later with Jools Holland.
+Later in 1999, Robinson joined Lucy Pearl.
+In May 2000, the group released their self-titled debut album Lucy Pearl on EMI Records, which sold over a million copies worldwide.
+The album's lead single "Dance Tonight" charted at number five on the R&B singles chart and at number 35 on the Billboard Hot 100.
+Following the release of their album, Lucy Pearl toured in the United States and internationally, making several television appearances on shows, including The Tonight Show with Jay Leno, The Chris Rock Show and Later with Jools Holland.

 In October 2000, Lucy Pearl released the second single "Don't Mess with My Man", which became the group's most successful single in the UK, peaking at number 20 in the UK Singles Chart.
-It also garnered success in France where it peaked at number 14.
+It garnered success in France where it peaked at number 14.
 In the United States, the song was just as successful as their debut single "Dance Tonight", peaking at number 35 on the Billboard Hot 100.
 Shortly after the release of their second single, Robinson left the group due to the lack of fair compensation within the group.
 After unsuccessfully trying to negotiate a fair agreement with her bandmate Raphael Saadiq, Robinson quit the group and was replaced by Joi.
-However, Lucy Pearl disbanded in 2001 and did not release a second album.
+Lucy Pearl disbanded in 2001 and did not release a second album.

-2001–2006: Dawn and return to En Vogue
+2002–2006: Dawn and return to En Vogue

-In 2001, Robinson had signed with Dr. Dre's Aftermath Entertainment.
-After leaving Aftermath Entertainment, Robinson released a solo album titled Dawn, on "Q Records" a division of QVC and Atlantic Records in January 2002.
-Robinson also went on several national telecasts promoting the single.
+In January 2002, after leaving Aftermath, Robinson released a solo album titled Dawn, on "Q Records", a division of QVC and Atlantic Records.
+Robinson went on several national telecasts promoting the single.
 In 2005, after an eight-year absence, Robinson reunited En Vogue.
-With Robinson part of En Vogue (completing the original line-up), they went on to sign with one of the industry's largest management firms, The Firm Management Group.
+With Robinson part of En Vogue, completing the original line-up, they signed with one of the industry's largest management firms, The Firm Management Group.

 In September 2005, they joined Salt N Pepa for the girl groups' first-ever joint public performance of their 1994 hit, "Whatta Man" at VH-1's Hip Hop Honors.
-They also earned another Grammy nomination for the single "So What the Fuss", which featured Stevie Wonder and Prince (on guitar).
-The group also appeared in the single's music video.
+They earned another Grammy nomination for the single "So What the Fuss", which featured Stevie Wonder and Prince on guitar.
+The group appeared in the single's music video.
 After failing to agree on business terms, Robinson again chose to leave En Vogue and was replaced by Rhona Bennett.
 As a result, En Vogue was let go from The Firm.